 Encircling Cadaquès like a blanket is the protected natural park of Cap de Creus, one of the largest parks in Catalunya.
 Including the rugged hills surrounding Cadaqués as well as a large swath of coastline, the park protects both marine and land flora and fauna.
 This is a beautiful area for hiking and scuba diving.

 Pere de Ribes Although it’s been 200 years since the Sant Pere de Ribes monastery housed monks, the retreat’s millennium-plus-long history and quiet holiness still haunt the air.
 Monks believed Saint Peter’s (he of Pearly Gate fame) skull and right arm are hidden in a cave somewhere on the mountain near the monastery, making the site holy.
 The monastery is located within the Cap de Creus natural park.

 Port de la Selva

-Just down the coast from Cadaquès sits this quaint fishing village, where fishermen still mend their nets by the sea and fishing boats often outnumber pleasure boats in the water.
-The gateway to the Cap de Creus natural park, Port de la Selva also boasts wonderful seafood restaurants and a long, pretty beach.
+Just down the coast from Cadaquès sits this quaint fishing village, where fishermen still mend their nets by the sea, and fishing boats often outnumber pleasure boats in the water.
+The gateway to the Cap de Creus natural park, Port de la Selva, also boasts terrific seafood restaurants and a long, pretty beach.

 A mere 1.5km from Cadaquès, in a fishing hamlet called Portlligat, lies the whimsical and maze-like house of surrealist artist Salvador Dali, who lived here with his muse and lover Gala until 1982.
 Artwork-in-progress, fanciful sculptures, unique design elements, and furniture and accents designed by Dalí fill the house, making this one of the top sights in Cadaquès.